HunterTTP/ambient-geometry/README.md

 - [ ] Implement block texture options
 - [ ] Add a button to stop/start slow rotation of the scene
 - [ ] Introduce glowing blocks
-- [ ] Implement save/export functionality
+- [ ] Implement save/export functionality for 3D printing and other use
+- [ ] Create a user system for saving creations
 - [ ] Create a gallery for users to share and explore creations from others
+- [ ] Create a rating system for the gallery

 ## Contributing